amiracat/readme-generator/README.md

   ## Installation

-  install npm then run node index.js
+  Use brain

   ## Usage

-  type node index.js in command line and follow the prompts
+  Heavily use brain

   ## License

-  This application is covered under the None license.
+  This application is covered under the MIT license.

   ## Contributing

-  None
+  all loved ones

   ## Tests

-  Run tests
+  So much

   ## Questions

-  If you have any questions, please contact amiracat at amira@a.com.
+  If you have any questions, please contact amiracat at amira@amira.com.

   Thank you.